tibonto/DFG-Fachsystematik-Ontology/README.md

 Install requirements `pip install -r scripts/requirements.txt`

 Run script to create ontology `python scripts/create_ontology.py`.
-Make sure to use end of line sequence `LF` for  [/csv/Fachsystematik_2020-2024.csv](/csv/Fachsystematik_2020-2024.csv).
+Make sure to use end of line sequence `LF` in the csv file used to create the ontology (for example when working on Windows).

 ## Other scripts